 The best locations are Key West Harbor, Bahia Honda Bridge and Marquesas Keys.
 May through late July are the best months here, with the exception of Key West Harbor which is full of feeding Tarpon January through March.
 The Marquesas Keys, since they’re uninhabited and not connected to Key West by road, have Tarpon in great numbers if you can get to them.
-The Bahia Honda Bridge is a disused bridge that used to connect Bahia Honda Key with Spanish Harbor; waters surrounding it are full of Tarpon.
+The Bahia Honda Bridge is a disused bridge that used to connect Bahia Honda Key with Spanish Harbor.
+The waters surrounding it are full of Tarpon.

 Everglades National Park and the Ten Thousand Islands

 The Sandy Key and Rabbit Key Basins along with the canals at Lake Ingraham and river mouths of Lostman’s and Harney rivers.
 The Turner River at Chokoloskee is also a good location famous for big Tarpon.
 Fish are caught all year, with peak season from March to July, during the receding tide.